-- 15 best shopping apps for Android
+The best coupon apps for Android

 Coupons.com is about as typical of a coupon app as it gets.
 It features coupons for grocery store items mostly.
 You simply take a photo of your receipt.
 The app then reimburses you the money if there are coupons available for those products.
 It boasts 100s of coupons, store loyalty card support, and a totally paperless experience.
 The developers are still working out some kinks.
 However, this one is a solid experience overall.
 It’s completely free with no in-app purchases.
 There are some ads, though.

-Flipp is fairy typical as far as coupon apps go.
+Flipp is fairly typical as far as coupon apps go.
 It will dredge up all sorts of deals on a daily or weekly basis that can help save you money.
 One of the unique features is the ability to redeem a coupon and have it attached to your loyalty card.
 That way all you have to do is remember to swipe your loyalty card at checkout to get all the deals.
 Additional features include the ability to receive notifications about new or expiring coupons, support for 800+ retailers, and more.
 The app is free to download and use.

-Ibotta is one of those coupon apps that work on a cash back reward program.
+Ibotta is one of those coupon apps that work on a cash-back reward program.
 The basic premise is that you get deals to shop at specific stores.
-You then earn cash back that you can have sent to a Venmo or PayPal account.
-Unlike most, you can use Ibotta alongside other apps such as Groupon to combine savings and cash back.
+You then earn cashback that you can have sent to a Venmo or PayPal account.
+Unlike most, you can use Ibotta alongside other apps such as Groupon to combine savings and cashback.
 It boasts over 700 compatible locations and it’s compatible with loyalty rewards points as well.
 You could do worse for sure.

 Krazy Coupon Lady

 Krazy Coupon Lady is a coupon app that helps you find stuff from other coupon apps.
 It boasts a decent range of compatible stores, including many drug stores and grocery stores.
 You’ll be able to surf coupons from apps such as Checkout 51, Ibatta, and a variety of others.
 You’ll also be able to create shopping lists, sync across multiple devices, and various written and video tutorials to help teach you how to use coupons better.
-It’s among the highest rated coupon apps, even if it’s not as popular as many.
+It’s among the highest-rated coupon apps, even if it’s not as popular as many.

 Rakuten (formerly Ebates) is one of the better coupons apps with rebates.
 It delivers coupons like most coupon apps.
 However, the majority of its savings occur in the form of cash back.
 You make purchases, the service gives you a few bucks of it in return.
 Over time, this adds up to a fairly respectable sum of money.
 There are many apps like this one.
 However, this one seems to work better than most.
-Don’t take that the wrong way, it’s not without it’s issues.
+Don’t take that the wrong way, it’s not without its issues.
 Still, it’s not a bad app by any stretch.

 RetailMeNot is one of the more popular coupon apps on the list.
 It has a swatch of features, including most of the ones we’ve discussed in other apps on the list.
-You can find deals for over 50,000 retailers, redeem cash back offers, and you can even scan barcodes directly from the device.
+You can find deals for over 50,000 retailers, redeem cashback offers, and you can even scan barcodes directly from the device.
 It has a lot of flashy features and deals.
 That makes it an ideal starting point for beginners.
 It has a good design, but it’s also a fairly heavy app.
 Don’t be shocked if your battery drain gets a little worse.

 Slickdeals is a fairly popular app for deals.
 It’s not necessarily a coupons app.
 However, it identifies various great deals from various outlets.
 In fact, I personally found an LG B7 OLED TV from here in late 2017.
 Additionally, it lets you know about things like price matches, sales events, and other opportunities to get good stuff for less money.
-The notifications can be a little annoying, but otherwise this is a solid app for deals and sales.
-It’s also free with the predictable advertisements.
+The notifications can be a little annoying, but otherwise, this is a solid app for deals and sales.
+It’s also free with predictable advertisements.